 How Often Does a Turtle Sleep?

 The sleeping time of turtles will vary from one species to another.
-From my point of view, I can tell that my turtle sleeps 3-4 hours at an average.
+From my point of view, I can tell that my turtle sleeps 3-4 hours on average.
 He seems to sleep near the room heater and seems comfortable there.

 Turtles are indeed extremely fascinating animals.
 They are, in fact, the most loved reptile in the whole world.
 So, they are petted worldwide.